Paschke duality and assembly maps: Homotopy theoretic and analytic assembly maps

 which implement a natural transformation

 of functors from $\pGTopc$ to $\Ab^{\Z}$.

-\begin{rem} The shift in the degrees come from the usage of $ \bQ^{(G)}_{\std}$ instead of $ \bK^{(G)}_{\std} $ as coefficients for $K_{\bC}^{G,\An}$.
-This choice is more natural from the point of view of Paschke duality. \hB \end{rem}

-In the following we describe the details of the construction of $\Ass_{X,*}^{\an}$ thereby lifting it to the spectrum level.
+In the following we describe the details of the construction of $\Ass_{{\bC},X,*}^{\an}$ {in \eqref{efovjefoivfdvsdfvsfdv}} thereby lifting it to the spectrum level.
 The construction has three steps.
 The first is an application of functor $-\rtimes G$ from \cite[Thm.
-1.15]{KKG}.
+1.22.3]{KKG}, where $\rtimes$ without subscript refers to the maximal crossed product.
 The second is a pull-back along the Kasparov projection given by \eqref{wefqwfefqfqewfqfe1} below.
 The last step consists of changing target categories \eqref{wefqwfefqfqewfqfe}.

 \phantomsection The following discussion will be used to get rid of the choice of cut-off functions involved in the Kasparov projection.
 Here we can take full advantage of the $\infty$-categorical set-up.
-We let be the following functor: \begin{enumerate}\item objects: The functor $\cR$ sends $X$ to the set $\cR(X)$ of all functions $\chi$ in $C_{c}(X)$ such that \item morphisms: The functor $\cR$ sends a morphism $f:X\to X'$ in $ \pGTopc $ to the map $\cR(f):\cR(X')\to \cR(X)$ which sends $\chi'$ in $\cR(X')$ to $f^{*}\chi'$ in $\cR(X)$. \end{enumerate}
+We let be the following functor: \begin{enumerate}\item objects: The functor $\cR$ sends $X$ to the set $\cR(X)$ of all functions $\chi$ in $C_{c}(X)$ such that \item morphisms: The functor $\cR$ sends a morphism $f \colon X\to X'$ in $ \pGTopc $ to the map $\cR(f) \colon \cR(X')\to \cR(X)$ which sends $\chi'$ in $\cR(X')$ to $f^{*}\chi'$ in $\cR(X)$. \end{enumerate}

 For $\chi$ in $\cR(X)$ we define the Kasparov projection in $C_{0}(X)\rtimes G$.
-Note that the sum has finitely many non-zero terms.
+Note that this sum has finitely many non-zero terms.

 If $f \colon X\to X'$ is a morphism in $ {\pGTopc}$ and $\chi'$ is in $\cR(X')$, then we have the relation